 The Best Hiking Clothes for Any Budget

-I’ll admit it, the price of hiking clothes is on the rise.
+I’ll admit it, the price of hiking clothes is on the rise and that trend doesn’t seem to be going anywhere.
 However, there comes a point in any outdoor adventurer’s career where it’s time to pay to play.
 Since I’m out and about nearly every week, I’ve had the opportunity to try out a lot of different hiking clothes.
 This post is a labor of love, years of testing have culminated into this one moment: the best hiking clothing for any budget.
 Each genre is broken down to suit your budgetary needs.
+As with most of my content, this post is a constant work in progress, so give this bad gal a bookmark and check back often for the most up-to-date recommendations.

 With a little bit of legwork, you can easily score a good deal on top-of-the-line deals.
 Keep a running list of what you want and sign up for brand emails.
 Although sales emails are annoying, you’ll be the first to know about sales (ahem, Patagonia’s 50% off sales, ahem).